 Python code snippets showing how to open the serial port, write and send control command strings to the pump and write a simple pumping program are presented below.

-### RUN PUMP 1, CLOCKWISE, AT A ROTATING SPEED OF 20 RPM
+### RUN PUMP 1, COUNTER-CLOCKWISE, AT A ROTATING SPEED OF 20 RPM

 # To use the pySerial package